 Quoting text from the headstone below: "In ever loving memory of my dearest husband and father Captain Söderlund; for many years Captain of the 4-masted barque Lawhill; accidentally killed aboard his vessel the "Frances Repetto" off the Island of Tristan da Cunha, Born Åland, Finland 1898, Died 15th of May 1954."

-Arthur Alexander Söderlund had started at sea when he was 13 yrs of age (1911) as a galley hand and kept on sailing, in 1932 - 1933 he was Master on Killoran before he became Master of Lawhill.
-There is a 20 years gap between starting sailing and Killoran so I can only speculate that in the time in between he advanced through the ranks and attained possibly his first masters position in the late 1920's or maybe it even was Killoran that was his first command.
+Arthur Alexander Söderlund had started at sea when he was 13 yrs of age (1911) as a galley hand on "Aasis" and kept on sailing, in 1932 - 1933 he was Master on Killoran before he was appointed Master of Lawhill.
+There is a 20 years period gap between when he advanced through the ranks and attained his first mates position on "Herzogin Cecilie" and then onto "Killoran" that was his first command.
+As he had been on the schooner "Linden", which was also part of the Erikson fleet, he must have been making a reputation within the Company and as such his longevity was rewarded.

 Records on various sources shows Capt Arthur "jumping" between Lawhill and Killoran so maybe he was doing short stints and filling up where needed as the times were quite turbulent.
-He mentions in one interview that he also ran a steamer in 1939.
+He mentions in one interview that he also ran a steamer or two in 1939.
+Could also be mixing up with his predecessor who has the same name as he has, Johan Arthur Herman vs Arthur Alexander.

 Capture of Capt Söderlund & Mrs Elize Söderlund, courtesy of Australian Sunday times